-Instead of scheduling your social posts per day, schedule per network.
-Bang out all of Facebook, then move to Twitter, then into your Pinterest scheduler of choice, and so on.
+Instead of scheduling your social posts per day, schedule per network and in a quantity of time.
+Bang out all of Instagram for two weeks, then move to Twitter, then into your Pinterest scheduler of choice, and so on.

 You are scheduling your posts, right?

 After you have a bunch of posts written, move on to making your graphics.
-It’s easier to make five graphics in a row than start and stop five times.
+It’s easier to make five graphics in a row than to start and stop five different times.